 Managing Withdrawal through MAT Approaches

-Since the withdrawal symptoms are, more often than not, very severe in opioid use disorders, the primary focus of medication assisted therapy is 100% recovery for all clients.
+Since the withdrawal symptoms are, more often than not, very severe in opioid use disorders, the goal of medication-assisted treatment is to support individualized recovery and reduce opioid-related harms; outcomes vary.

 Medication Assisted Treatment